CalvinNeo/CFortranTranslator/README.md

 3. add rules related to the %token in .y
 4. update bytecodes and grammar tokens in Intent.h
-5. register keyword in tokenizer.cpp(if this token is keyword)
+5. register keyword in tokenizer.cpp(if this token is keyword) **6**. if this keyword takes more than 1 word and can cause reduction conflicts between itself and its surfix like `else if`, update forward1 in tokenizer.cpp
-6. update translation rules in cgen.h
+7. update translation rules in cgen.h

+## Parse Tree
+all parse tree nodes are defined in Intents.h with an `NT_` surfix

 ## todolist
 - lazygen(partial)